eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-3. The EUDI Wallet Instance authenticates the EUDI Wallet Provider, meaning that the EUDI Wallet Instance is sure that it is dealing with the genuine EUDI Wallet Provider.
+3. The EUDI Wallet Instance authenticates the EUDI Wallet Provider, meaning that the EUDI Wallet Instance is sure that it is dealing with the genuine EUDI Wallet Provider using the WTE.
 This must be ensured by the Wallet Provider.
 The ARF does not specify how this trust relationship can be satisfied.